kenwals/Wildlife-Rescue/README.md

 Pagination orientation problem

 For Pagination , I am using flask-paginate.
 At the time this project was being developed , this module didn't appear to support Bootstrap5 .
 So I have had to configure it to Bootstrap4.
+Still a problem placing

 Favicon